 The U.S. itself has never come close to exemplifying genuinely free banking.
 On the contrary: banking here has always been heavily regulated in one way or another.
 Nor was the so-called "free banking" era an exception.
 And it has been largely thanks to stupid U.S. bank regulations that the U.S. banking system has witnessed far more bank runs and failures than the systems of most other industrialized nations.
 Elsewhere bank failures have been relatively infrequent, bank runs have been rare still, and banking crises have been rarer still.

 I've already mentioned the case of Canada, which didn't experience any full-fledged banking crises between 1870 and 1914, while the U.S. faced roughly one crisis every decade.
 The Scottish banking system was equally crisis free for most of the 19th century.
 And what was special about the Canadian and Scottish banking systems?
 Simply, that they were among the least regulated banking systems of their epochs.
-Although each stood on the firm foundation of English common law, the two systems benefited by being free of the many foolish legal restrictions that rendered so many other nations' banking systems, and the U.S. system in particular, less stable.
+Although each stood on a firm (Scottish or Anglo-American) common-law foundation, the two systems benefited by being free of the many foolish legal restrictions that rendered so many other nations' banking systems, and the U.S. system in particular, less stable.

 Nor were the Scottish and Canadian cases unique.
 Other relatively free banking systems also had relatively good track-records.
 Those who really wish to understand the historical causes of banking instability should start by studying the ill-effects of misguided banking regulations, rather than by assuming that banking systems are inherently fragile.